Convert RLA to VST

 The VST file extension, associated with Truevision Advanced Raster Graphics Adapter (TARGA), is a raster graphics file format developed by Truevision Inc. (now part of Avid Technology) in 1984.
 It was designed for high-color display support on IBM-compatible PCs and is commonly used for digital photos and textures.
 The format supports various color depths and includes an alpha channel for transparency.
 It remains popular in the video and animation industry due to its ability to handle large, high-quality images with minimal quality loss.

-Wait a few moments for the converter to complete its job, then download your VST file.
+Give the converter a few seconds, then download your VST file.